Print & Play MARK & PLAY

 Since reading is my greatest passion alongside board gaming, I've often thought about how the two could be connected.
 Lately, while focusing mostly on black-and-white print and play microgames, the idea came to me almost immediately: a bookmark.
 Could a whole game fit on a single bookmark?
 One that requires nothing else to bring along—just the book itself, which already marks where we've left off?
 That was the challenge, and that's what I set out to solve.

-The first sketch, one of the first tests, and the final print proof all in one picture.
+The first sketch, one of the first tests, and the final print proof.

 About the Game